rkargul/dotfiles/README.md

 Use `install.sh` to copy all the contents to the target folder
 > Specify target folder with second argument, defaults to `$HOME`.
 Creates `.config` if it doesn't exist

+use `clean.sh` if you want to use the repo yourself.
+Then run `sync.sh` to run everything from scratch.